PeteGashek/Elephant7/README.md

 # Elephant7

-WIP Fork of Karaka , plan to move to postgreSql and FlyWay .
-Reworked carcasus to maven .
+WIP Fork of Karaka image-board , plan to move to postgreSql and FlyWay .
+Reworked carcass to maven.

+   -    to run phat jar config.json with persistence should be in the root folder.